hartwigmedical/peach/README.md

 Haplotypes are commonly defined wrt a v38 reference genome.
 If the calls in the input VCF are wrt v37, then this requires a translation of v37 calls to v38 calls.
 PEACH extracts the required knowledge of the differences between these reference genomes from the information in the panel JSON.
-No matter wrt what reference genome version the calls in the input VCF have been defined, PEACH always tries to translate these calls to the other reference genome by using the information in the panel JSON, resulting in *dual calls* with information for both versions.
+No matter with respect to what reference genome version the calls in the input VCF have been defined, PEACH always tries to translate these calls to the other reference genome by using the information in the panel JSON, resulting in *dual calls* with information for both versions.
 For haplotype calling we use the v38 information from the dual calls.